xenova/transformers.js/docs/source/guides/private.md

 ## Step 2: Using the access token in Transformers.js

-Transformers.js will attach an Authorization header to requests made to the Hugging Face Hub when the `HF_ACCESS_TOKEN` environment variable is set and visible to the process.
+Transformers.js will attach an Authorization header to requests made to the Hugging Face Hub when the `HF_TOKEN` environment variable is set and visible to the process.

 One way to do this is to call your program with the environment variable set.
 For example, let's say you have a file called `llama.js` with the following code: